 The ICJ has various levels, beginning at the provincial level and rising to the highest level, the Federation Supreme Court.
-The twelve judges of the Supreme Court are nominated by the Chairman, but must be approved by a 60 percent vote of the General Assembly in order to be confirmed.
-Judges serve a ten-year term.
-They may be renominated, but by law no judge can serve on the court for longer than twenty years in one lifetime.
+The 12 judges of the Supreme Court are nominated by the Chairman, but must be approved by a 60% vote of the General Assembly in order to be confirmed.
+Judges serve a 10-year term.
+They may be renominated, but by law no judge can serve on the court for longer than 20 years in one lifetime.